SaintClever/Nebula-Academy/1-Introduction-To-Python-Programming/03-Github-and-Terminal/Assignments/Github-and-Terminal-Assignment.md

 2.1 **Repos directory:** Make a Repos directory in your users/{your_username}

-2.2 **Clone the Repository:** Clone the new repository to your local system using the `git clone` command.
+2.2 **Clone the Repository:** Clone the new repository in your Repos directory to your local system using the `git clone` command.

 3. **Create File Structure:** Use the structure below as a guide to create your file structure: